DC Power Sources 271

 solar panel

-A circuit of linked solar or photovoltaic cells.
-Solar panels are powered by the sun and often very large.
+A circuit of linked photovoltaic cells.
+Solar panels are used to provide large amounts of solar power.

 stepped down